 Keep out of the reach of children.
 Best before date:

-Kazakhstan Manufacturer: Representation: AKRIKHIN JSC Russia Information update date: 13.12.2016 Illustrated Instructions
+Kazakhstan Manufacturer: Representative office: AKRIKHIN JSC Russia Information update date: 13.12.2016 Illustrated instructions

 Catad_pgroup Antibiotics cephalosporins